 To make its Network Vision a reality, Sprint immediately began work with Ericsson and other vendors to implement the necessary hardware and software upgrades and to undertake the physical design, modification and construction of new towers across the country.

-In 2012, Ericsson chose Pinpoint Towers (now a part of Optica Network Technologies) as its partner.
-The two companies quickly identified the best ways to implement the wide range of work that needed to be completed, with Optica drawing on Pinpoint’s deep experience in designing, engineering and constructing some of the most complex and robust microwave networks in the Midwest.
+In 2012, Ericsson chose Pinpoint Towers (now a part of Pinpoint Services) as its partner.
+The two companies quickly identified the best ways to implement the wide range of work that needed to be completed, drawing on Pinpoint’s deep experience in designing, engineering and constructing some of the most complex and robust microwave networks in the Midwest.